adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>

-## :gear: Per Participant Lab Environment Setup
+## :gear: Data Factory Setup (Per Participant)

-The below instructions require resource group owner role and will take 10 minutes to complete with the appropriate access.
+The below instructions require resource group owner role and will take approximately 5 minutes to complete with the appropriate access.
+These steps should be repeated for each lab participant.

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.